richardbunker/psychdar/README.md

 # Psychdar

-Custom survey creatiton and administration for privacy conscious people.
+A survey creation and administration application for privacy conscious people.

 Application is built using:
 - Laravel